It’s human nature to categorize things, recognize patterns, and extrapolate missing data. Actually, it might be better described as animal nature.

 Or, we can bark our heads off to spread the news far and wide that we are scared, and thus, we are barking.

 Need some more Hitting The Trifecta right now?
-Try this one: California Is Hella Stoked It’s Not Mississippi.
+Try this one: A Loaded Red Hat.
 Or how about this one?
 Come Join My Wild Pigeon Chase.
 I like this one, too: Four Ways To Become More Patient RIGHT NOW!